Loch Achtriochtan, Glencoe on a Scotland Road Trip Itinerary

 If you have time for an extra day in Edinburgh, here are some suggestions for a third day of our Scotland road trip itinerary.
 We did not have that extra day, but we had plans for more sights in case we have spare time and we will share them with you.

-10 day Scotland Itinerary - Day 3 - The Luxury Travelers
+Map of Day 3 out of 10 day Scotland Itinerary by The Luxury Travelers - Edinburgh

 A - The Royal Mile; B - Scottish Parliament Building; C - Palace Of Holyroodhouse; D - Arthur's Seat; E - Camera Obscura